How to apply for a study programme in the Amsterdam Area

 Keep an eye on your inbox for exciting news.
 The university will keep you informed on course start dates and how to pay the first instalment of your tuition fees.

 This depends on which country you’re from.
-Check out Steps to study in Amsterdam for other important processes.
+Check out steps to study in the Amsterdam Area for other important processes.

 You’re on your way to study in Amsterdam!